Key takeaways:

 Service area

-Where your clients are located plays a major role in how much you should charge.
 Cleaning services in large metropolitan areas or high-cost-of-living regions—like New York City or San Francisco—naturally command higher rates to offset increased labor, transportation, and supply costs.

-| City / Region | Estimated Hourly Rate |
+| City/region | Estimated hourly rate |

-| New York, NY | $30 – $100 / hour |
+| New York, NY | $30–$100/hour |

-| Chicago, IL | $44 – $52 / hour |
+| Chicago, IL | $44–$52/hour |

-| Boise, ID | $21 – $45 / hour |
+| Boise, ID | $21–$45/hour |

-| Smaller U.S. markets (mid-size cities, non-coastal) | $25 – $60 / hour |
+| Smaller U.S. markets (mid-size cities, non-coastal) | $25–$60/hour |

-| Other premium markets (San Francisco, Boston, Seattle) | $50 – $ 120+/hour (Premium market pricing may exceed the national average.) |
+| Other premium markets (San Francisco, Boston, Seattle) | $50–$120+/hour (premium market pricing may exceed national average) |

 When setting commercial cleaning services rates, benchmark against local competitors.
 This ensures your rates stay competitive while still reflecting the true cost of doing business where you operate.